scottinsactown/COVID-19-Impacts-on-NYC-Citi-Bike/README.md

 # The Impact of the COVID-19 Pandemic on Citi Bike Trips in New York City

-View the Tableau Public dashboard, optimized for laptops and tablets: https://public.tableau.com/profile/scott.clark2341#!/vizhome/CitiBike2020/COVID-19Story
+View the Tableau Public dashboard (optimized for laptops and tablets): https://public.tableau.com/profile/scott.clark2341#!/vizhome/CitiBike2020/COVID-19Story

 ### Context